nillyr/octoconf/docs/baselines.md

 # The collection_cmd is used to collect proofs in order to manually check the result later, if necessary
 # The syntax is the following:
 # <command> <redirector> <output_file> [; <command> <redirector> <output_file>]
+# You can also have one command per line:
+# <command> <redirectort> <output_file>

+# IMPORTANT: do not specify the output directory because this one is automatically added by the tool
+# cmd > file.txt becomes cmd > basedir/category/file.txt

+# Note: the available redirectors are listed in the following files:
+# - octoconf/interface_adapters/redirector_regex/unix_output_redirector_regex_concrete_builder.py
+# - octoconf/interface_adapters/redirector_regex/windows_output_redirector_regex_concrete_builder.py

+# If your redirector is not matched by the regex, open an issue or create a PR.
 collection_cmd: |
   arch > arch_output.txt